-- Aliens Speaking Gothic - Tau education involves implanting didactic modules (microchips containing databases of factual information) into the brains of Tau infants and children, and these include language data.
+- Aliens Speaking English: Tau education involves implanting didactic modules (microchips containing databases of factual information) into the brains of Tau infants and children, and these include language data.
 Therefore, almost all Tau can understand and speak languages they might be expected to encounter, including Imperial Gothic.
 However, while those modules can give information, they cannot impart actual skill, which still requires practice.
 So unlike Translator Microbes, any Tau who does not have reason to practice those languages will speak them haltingly and with a heavy accent and may miss a lot of nuance when listening to other languages spoken.
 Because of this, Tau almost always defer to the Water Caste, which does practice speaking and interpreting alien languages, if they are to communicate with aliens.
 Whether or not a given Tau chooses to speak an alien language is another matter, and how pervasive this is can be subject to Depending on the Writer.
 Members of castes other than the Water caste tend to defer to dedicated translators when dealing with aliens.
 After all, that is not their area.
 And when a Water Caste member is not present, they still defer to another present if that person is willing to speak.
 The only times they will actually speak with aliens is when no other translator is available.

 - Inquisitor Oriel once warned the guardsmen he was traveling with on a Tau ship (while disguised as a diplomatic delegation) to watch what they said around the Tau.
 Even though the only Tau to have spoken to them directly was a Water Caste interpreter, he knew psychically that the other Tau around them understood far more of what they said than they let on.
 He even speculated that they might be doing so deliberately as a means of getting the humans to let their guard down and say something that the Tau could later use as leverage against them in negotiations.